Is it Real? Finding Valuable Vintage Costume Jewelry

 How old is vintage jewelry?

 At Goodwill, we look at the age and materials of an item.
 This helps us decide if it is fine jewelry, vintage costume jewelry, or antique costume jewelry.
-Any pieces produced from the mid-1920s until the 1970s or 1980s are considered to be vintage costume jewelry.
-Anything older than the 1920s is identified as antique costume jewelry.

 How Goodwill identifies and evaluates antique and vintage jewelry